ziapeltagames/six-winters/docs/TURN_OVERVIEW.md

 * Any obstacles at mission locations with no characters are moved to the mission staging area
 * Players may move any obstacles from the staging area to any location with characters

-# Test Resolve
+# Resolve

 * Each player may choose one location occupied by a character in the party
      * Players may lower discord pool by total resolve of all characters in chosen location
      * Player gives one character in chosen location a condition

-# Progress
+# Event

-* Draw progress card
+* Draw event card
-     * If a character card is drawn, resolve card and draw again
+     * If a discord card is drawn, resolve card and draw again
-* If progress card has asset, draw and resolve one card from asset deck
+* If event card has asset icon, draw one card from asset deck
 * Resolve timer trigger
 * Resolve location triggers
 * Resolve obstacle triggers